abachman/spanner-translator/README.md

 ## Installation

-Add the gem as a `git:` dependency to your Gemfile:
+Add the gem as a `github:` dependency to your Gemfile:

 ```ruby
 group :development do